About the Department of Sociology and Criminology

 About the Chair

-Leslie Hossfeld joined UNCW in 2005 and is Professor of Sociology and Chair of the Department of Sociology and Criminology.
 Dr. Hossfeld is trained in Rural Sociology from North Carolina State University College of Agriculture and Life Sciences.
-She has extensive experience examining rural poverty and economic restructuring and has made numerous presentations to the United States Congress and North Carolina Legislature on job loss and rural economic decline.
-Dr. Hossfeld has served as Co-Chair of the American Sociological Association Task Force on Public Sociology, Vice President of Sociologists for Women in Society and President of the Southern Sociological Society.
+She has extensive experience examining rural poverty and economic restructuring and has made two presentations to the United States Congress and one to the North Carolina Legislature on job loss and rural economic decline.
+Dr. Hossfeld has served as Co-Chair of the American Sociological Association Task Force on Public Sociology, Vice President of Sociologists for Women in Society, President of the Southern Sociological Society, and on the Executive Council of the North Carolina Sociological Association.
 She founded the Public Sociology undergraduate and graduate program at UNCW.
-Hossfeld works on economic recovery projects for rural North Carolina counties and is co-founder and Executive Director of the Southeastern North Carolina Food Systems Program Feast Down East, raising over $5 million in grant funds to support this project.
-Due to her expertise in rural economic development Congressman Bob Etheridge recently appointed Dr. Hossfeld to serve on the USDA Rural Growth and Opportunity Board of Advisors.
-She is recipient of the 2011 UNCW Distinguished Award for Scholarly Engagement and Public Service and 2013 College of Arts and Sciences faculty research award.
+Hossfeld works on economic recovery projects for rural North Carolina counties and is co-founder and Executive Director of the Southeastern North Carolina Food Systems Program Feast Down East, managing several million in grant funds to support this initiative.
+Due to her expertise in rural economic development, Congressman Bob Etheridge recently appointed Dr. Hossfeld to serve on the USDA Rural Growth and Opportunity Board of Advisors.
+She is recipient of the 2011 UNCW Distinguished Award for Scholarly Engagement and Public Service and the UNCW 2013 College of Arts and Sciences faculty research award.
+Dr. Hossfeld worked closely with the Wilmington North Carolina Housing Authority, the Wilmington North Carolina Blue Ribbon Commission on Youth Violence, and the Duke Endowment on community needs including health access, transportation, public housing, youth violence, food access and food security, as well as rural economic development.

 Dr. Leslie Hossfeld / Bear Hall 250 / 910-962-7849 / firstname.lastname@example.org